jhap1982/giveituruguay/2011/2011-11-17 - Motorpoint Arena, Sheffield, England/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Look Around
+4. Look Around
-Otherside
+5. Otherside
-Throw Away Your Television
+6. Throw Away Your Television
-Can't Stop
+7. Can't Stop
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Breaking the Girl
+9. Breaking the Girl
-Me and My Friends
+10. Me and My Friends
-(We Don't Need This) Fascist Groove Thang
+11. (We Don't Need This) Fascist Groove Thang
-Ethiopia
+12. Ethiopia
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-The Power of Equality
+18. The Power of Equality
-Hard to Concentrate
+19. Hard to Concentrate
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes